 In Bristol you can apply for an emergency payment.

-If you have tried all other avenues for getting help, you may be able to apply to a charity or trust for a grant.
+Depending on your situation you may be able to apply to a charity or trust for a grant.

 Several of the energy companies have funds that can help people who are struggling to pay their fuel bills and have fallen behind.
 You can apply directly to the funds but they all recommend that people get money advice from an organisation first.
 An advice agency may be able to help with the application and offer other support and advice.
 Your local advice centre may be able to give advice on this.